Jesper-Berg/AIDGrupp7/Documentation/design-groundwork.md

 * [The Power of White Spaces](https://www.interaction-design.org/literature/article/the-power-of-white-space) article talks about how important white space is to the design.

+For this reason our Brand Name Font have own some of this charecteristicts.
+We went with [Abel](https://fonts.google.com/specimen/Abel), it has a clean design, some space between letters.
+We used capital letters since this will make the brand name highlighted and therefore more memorable.
+A popular font for newspapers and websites in the US with Abel being featured in more than 420 000 websites.

 ### COOKR App Layout

 * [Fitt's Law](https://www.interaction-design.org/literature/article/fitts-s-law-the-importance-of-size-and-distance-in-ui-design), important for how to build the layout of the app.
 For a good user experience there have to be easily accessible buttons that do not demand a lot of accuracy.